 Summary:

 The Chester-Upland School District in Pennsylvania is home to two high schools: Chester High School and STEM at Showalter.
-Both schools are performing significantly below the state averages in academic metrics, with very low statewide rankings and test scores.
+Both schools face significant challenges, with consistently low performance metrics across various measures compared to state averages.

 Thank you for your feedback!